woosangmin/Online-food-ordering-system/README.md

 # Online Food Ordering System

-A web-based application for restaurant owners to manage their menu and receive orders from customers.
+A web-based application for restaurant owners to receive orders from customers.

-It has mainly 2 division one is streamlit application and another is userdata.py file which handles all the function related to the sql query.

 ## Run Locally